Fortnite season 7, week 10 challenges and how to complete them

-As we close in on the end of Fortnite's season 8 of, there's a brand-new contender competing for people's time in the genre with Respawn's Apex Legends released earlier this week.
+As we close in on Fortnite's season 8, there's a new contender competing for people's time in the genre with Respawn's Apex Legends released earlier this week.
 We'll see what happens to it in the long term, and whether it can dethrone Fortnite as the most popular game in the genre.
 But in the meantime, there are still challenges to complete if you haven't been distracted by Apex Legends..

 Either way, with so little time left, what's most important right now is grinding through challenges to get as far as you can in your Battle Pass.
 Like every week, I've made some maps and have a few tips for blasting through reward tiers as quickly as possible and you can check out what's on tap for week 10 below.